pulumi/docs/pulumi-hugo/themes/default/content/blog/day-2-kubernetes-migrating-eks-nodegroups-with-zero-downtime/index.md

 Decommissioning the node group involves:

   * Draining the Kubernetes nodes.
-  * Delete the Kubernetes nodes from the APIServer.
+  * Deleting the Kubernetes nodes from the APIServer.
-  * Scale down the Auto Scaling Group to `0`.
+  * Scaling down the Auto Scaling Group to `0`.
-  * Delete the node group.
+  * Deleting the node group.

 Set up `kubectl` by using the `kubeconfig` from the stack output.